-- A. The primary objective of this course will be to help students develop a thorough understanding of the principles of economics that apply to the economic system as a whole. - B. Specific Learning Objectives Successful completion of this course should enable students to:
+A. The primary objective of this course is to help students develop a thorough understanding of the principles of economics that apply to the functions of decision-makers, both consumers and producers, within the larger economic system.

+B. Specific Learning Objectives

+Successful completion of this unit should enable the student to: